-When thinking about this issue, first consider how you want to wear your hair.
+When thinking about this challenge, first consider how you want to wear your hair.
 There are essentially two categories – out or not.
-Some women prefer to wear their hair out, while others like to tuck it away in braid extensions or weaves.
-This choice is entirely up to your preference.
+Some women prefer to wear their hair out, while others like to tuck it away in braid extensions, weaves or wigs.
+The choice is entirely up to your preference.
 When making your decision, keep these factors in mind:

 Not Out: Braid Extensions

-· To prevent damage to your hairline, opt against tiny, tight braids and go for slightly larger, looser options.
+- To prevent damage to your edges, opt against tiny, tight braids and go for slightly larger, looser options.
 Also, consider giving your hair time between re-installations to prevent unnecessary stress.
 Be careful if your scalp is prone to irritation as braids, especially long, heavy ones, may be too hard on your scalp and hairline.

 Braids are my preferred option when going abroad – I can leave my hair as-is for the duration of my trip without worrying about finding hair products or a stylist well-versed in taking care of my hair type.
 Plus, I’m low-maintenance by nature so the easier, the better.
 As you can see, I wore braids during my trip to Tanzania!

 Weaves are similar to braids that your hair can be tucked away for months at a time and therefore protected from the natural elements as well as styling damage.
 As weaves are meant to mimic the appearance of hair in a way that braids do not, they require more upkeep.